 One of the questions that often comes up as we gather information and images for a website is this: can you use random snaps you have hanging around for your website?
+Casual photos are often readily available on people’s computers, so it makes sense to consider using them.

 - You like them.
 Often, clients have snaps they really like.
 The photo brings up positive emotions for them, or it’s beautiful.
 Granted, sometimes the positive emotions are based on happy memories, not on the quality of the picture, but sometimes they’re just right.

 - Make sure they belong to you.
-Your family photo taken by the local studio may not belong to you, in the sense that you don’t have a legal right to use it on your website.
+Your family photo taken by the local photo studio may not belong to you, in the sense that you don’t have a legal right to use it on your website.
 Make sure before you use a photo that you have the rights to do so.

 - Get permission — and ideally, a model’s release — from every recognizable person in the photo.
 A signature is the best thing, but we usually feel okay with just asking permission, as long as the people in the photo are adults.
 We generally use stock photos of children, if we want clear faces.